‘Journalistic Outsourcing:’ Not the journalism I grew up with..

 Inside the main conference center, where WEF delegates network, charm, and influence the world.

 The residents of the Swiss resort town of Davos understand the situation brought upon them by the World Economic Forum, and its annual meeting.
 Some delegates to the annual meeting seem oblivious to the Swiss everyday life which continues outside the security checkpoints, and between the carefully-planned events at various hotels, restaurants, and private venues which dominate this week in January.
 The WEF delegates are arguably some of the most powerful people in business, politics, and non-profit activism.
 On the snow-covered sidewalks of Davos it is not uncommon to see well-dressed men and women window shopping, or carefully trekking to a high-end restaurant.
-Many take up the whole sidewalk–the locals, and I, tended to walk for a time in the street to avoid a clash of civilizations.
+Many take up the whole sidewalk–the locals, and I, tended to walk for a time in the street to avoid a kind of clash of civilizations.

 Davos is not a helpless village overrun by the world’s wealthiest, defenseless against the “bling” flashed unnecessarily.
 It is a resort town.
 It thrives off wealthy skiers and vacationers.
 It is expanding its already respectable five-star hotel offerings because the people keep coming.
 But the annual meeting of the World Economic Forum takes this show of class-status to another level.
 As with many topics my role as journalist lets me, very literally, walk between the worlds of überwealthy delegates and regular folks on the street.
 I might be dressed in a nice (for a journalist) suit, but I still hand my grocery store membership card to the surprised cashier, and I say hello to the locals beginning to step toward the street as I navigate the sidewalks.
 And then I go through security, and peer into an exclusive networking event, where decisions which affect the world could be made over orange juice and free magazines.